Core Course Trending

 • Address ethical, privacy, and cognitive challenges when integrating generative AI in learning designs.

-At the end of the course, you’ll have an opportunity to do a two-step project from three choices based on area of your interest i.e Educational Tool Design (UX/UI), Educational Tool Development (Technical), or Prompt Engineering Template (Instructional Design).
-That will provide you with a nice experience to apply the fundamentals you will learn in the modules to a larger, more authentic, context.
-It will be graded by the instructor and you will receive personalized feedback.
+At the end of the course, you’ll have an opportunity to complete a two-step project from three choices based on your area of interest: Educational Tool Design (UX/UI), Educational Tool Development (Technical), or Prompt Engineering Template (Instructional Design).
+The project gives you experience applying the fundamentals you learn in the modules to a larger, more authentic context.
+It will be graded by the instructor, and you will receive personalized feedback.

 Meet the instructor